davidwhitney/CodeDojos/Dijkstra/readme.md

 **5)** If the destination node has been marked visited (when planning a route between two specific nodes) **or** if the smallest tentative distance among the nodes in the unvisited set is infinity (when planning a complete traversal; occurs when there is no connection between the initial node and remaining unvisited nodes), **then stop**. **The algorithm has finished.**

-**6)** Select the unvisited node that is marked with the smallest tentative distance, and set it as the new "current node" then go back to step 3.
+**6)** Select the unvisited node that is marked with the **smallest tentative distance**, and set it as the new "current node" then go back to step 3.

 Build a pathfinder